siderolabs/talos/website/content/v1.2/reference/cli.md

       --with-docs                                renders all machine configs adding the documentation for each field (default true)
       --with-examples                            renders all machine configs with the commented examples (default true) --with-kubespan                            enable KubeSpan feature
+      --with-secrets string                      use a secrets file generated using 'gen secrets'
 ```

 ### Options inherited from parent commands